I tried deploying an AI agent to AgentCore using AgentCore CLI

 └── Targets (targets[])

-The agentcore create command creates an entire project, which includes one agent by default.
+agentcore create creates an entire project, which by default includes one agent.

-Resources like Memory, Gateway, and Credential are all defined at the project level, and agents reference these resources through environment variables in their code.
+Resources like Memory, Gateway, and Credentials are defined at the project level, and agents reference these resources through environment variables in their code.
 Deployment with agentcore deploy targets the entire project.

 You can add agents to the project with the agentcore add agent command: